rust-lang/book/nostarch/chapter12.md

 configuration variables into one structure to make their purpose clear.

 The third problem is that we’ve used `expect` to print an error message when reading the file fails, but the error message just prints `Should have been able to read the file`.
-Reading a file can fail in a number of ways: for example, the file could be missing, or we might not have permission to open it.
+Reading a file can fail in a number of ways: For example, the file could be missing, or we might not have permission to open it.
 Right now, regardless of the situation, we’d print the same error message for everything, which wouldn’t give the user any information!